Violin: Sizes

-Apart from the standard, full (4/4) size, violins are also made in so-called fractional sizes of 7/8, 3/4, 1/2, 1/4, 1/8, 1/10, 1/16, 1/32 and even 1/64.
-These smaller instruments are commonly used by young players, whose fingers are not long enough to reach the correct positions on full-sized instruments.
+Apart from the standard full (4/4) size, violins are also made in so-called fractional sizes of 7/8, 3/4, 1/2, 1/4, 1/8, 1/10, 1/16, 1/32 and even 1/64.
+These smaller instruments are commonly used by young players whose fingers are not long enough to reach the correct positions on full-sized instruments.

 While related in some sense to the dimensions of the instruments, the fractional sizes are not intended to be literal descriptions of relative proportions.
 For example, a 3/4-sized instrument is not three-quarters the length of a full size instrument.
 The body length (not including the neck) of a full-size, or 4/4, violin is 356 mm, smaller in some 17th-century models.
 A 3/4 violin's body length is 335 mm, and a 1/2 size is 310 mm.
 With the violin's closest family member, the viola, size is specified as body length in inches or centimeters rather than fractional sizes.
 A full-size viola averages 40 cm.
 However, each individual adult will determine which size of viola to use.

 Occasionally, an adult with a small frame may use a so-called 7/8 size violin instead of a full-size instrument.
 Sometimes called a lady's violin, these instruments are slightly shorter than a full size violin, but tend to be high-quality instruments capable of producing a sound comparable to that of fine full size violins.
-5 string violin sizes may differ from the normal 4 string.
+The sizes of 5-string violins may differ from the normal 4-string.